M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding

 \textbf{Examination Types.} The dataset encompasses 24 imaging modalities and examination types, which can be organized into six major categories: ophthalmic imaging, radiology, endoscopy, microscopy, ultrasound-based examinations, and surface-level inspections.
 Representative modalities within these categories include slit lamp photography (SLP), fundus photography (FP), optical coherence tomography (OCT), optical coherence tomography angiography (OCTA), scanning laser ophthalmoscopy (SLO), fundus fluorescein angiography (FFA), X-ray, computed tomography (CT), magnetic resonance imaging (MRI), ultrasound (US), infrared reflectance (IR), nuclear medicine, fetoscopy, laparoscopy, colonoscopy, gastroscopy, capsule endoscopy, bronchoscopy, ENT endoscopy, histology, cytology, fluorescence microscopy, dermoscopy, and intraoral examination.

 \textbf{Task Types.} To thoroughly assess the reasoning ability of MLLMs, we design questions spanning a broad spectrum of clinical tasks, including: Examination Type, Image Quality, Recognition, Referring Recognition, Localization, Diagnosis, Grading, Prediction, Function, Symptom, Counting, Cause, and Action.
-These categories range from low-level perception tasks (e.g., assessing image quality) to high-level clinical reasoning (e.g., identifying causal factors or suggesting next actions).
+These categories range from low-level perception tasks to high-level clinical reasoning.
 Such a taxonomy is constructed to test MLLMs' ability to bridge the gap between visual perception and domain knowledge reasoning, challenging both their vision-language alignment and medical understanding.
 Some example image-question pairs can be seen in Figure \ref{fig:task}.